 - The Result of This Policy

 - The Present Embarrassing Demands of America upon the Chinese Government

 In their Introductory Remarks, the merchants establish a “calm, respectful” tone, reflecting the subservient attitude white Californians expected from the Chinese.
 Within this tone, they announce their intent to protest the “unjust,” “oppressive,” and “barbarous” actions of the council against the Chinese.
 In Sections Two through Four, they review the harm China has suffered from the influx of westerners forced upon it by western nations after China’s defeat in the “opium wars” of the mid-1800s.
 In the fifth section, Industrious, they review the benefits America has gained from Chinese immigrants, who are more law-abiding and industrious, the merchants suggest, than the European immigrants who are received “with open arms.”
 In the final section, Our Proposition, the merchants offer a proposal that not only confronts the council’s racism but also challenges America’s imperialist pretensions.
 The irony of their proposal indicates that by the end of their address they have moved well beyond their opening deference.

 This lesson is divided into two parts, both accessible below.
-The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, access to the interactive exercises, and a follow-up assignment.
+The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, and a follow-up assignment.
 The student’s version, an interactive worksheet that can be e-mailed, contains all of the above except the responses to the close reading questions and the follow-up assignment.

 |Teacher’s Guide (continues below)

 - What kind of text are we dealing with?

 - When was it written?